Kamuish/rues/README.md

 ## How to use

-Further documentation will eventually appear, but for now refer to the rues_example.py file, where the library is showcased
+All documentation is available at https://rues.readthedocs.io/en/latest/